melianahi11/Ball-Game/README.md

 ## Future Plans and Features
 ### This project is a work in progress, with additional features planned:
-- **Dynamic changing shadows**: Shadows will change depending on the time of day; a moving sun object will be added.
+- **Dynamic changing backgrounds**: Backgrounds will change depending on the time of day.